GLOBAL MARKETS-Shares, oil stumble after flying start to second half

 By Marc Jones

-LONDON, July 4 (Reuters) - World shares and oil pulled back and bonds and gold were back in favour on Tuesday, as a long-range ballistic missile test by North Korea and July 4 holidays for U.S. markets restricted risk appetite.
+LONDON, July 4 (Reuters) - World shares, oil and bond yields all pulled back after bright starts to the second half of the year on Tuesday, as a long-range missile test by North Korea and July 4 holidays for U.S. markets restricted risk appetite.

-Asian shares were pushed lower and South Korea's won slid to a 16-week low after the North's missile landed in Japanese waters amid claims from Pyongyang that it could now strike "anywhere in the world".
+Asian shares had fallen and South Korea's won had hit a 16-week low after the North's missile landed in Japanese waters, while Europe was in the red as the first fall in oil prices in nine days also pushed down commodity stocks.

-Europe dropped too as the first fall in oil prices in nine days pushed down commodity stocks and traders also cashed in some of gains made by the STOXX 600 on Monday which had been the biggest in over two months.
+Traditional safety plays were working well.
+The Japanese yen and gold were both higher, as were European bonds helped also as Sweden's central bank sounded reassuringly cautious as it hinted at the end of its easing programme.

 That took the wind out of the Swedish crown that had been the best performing global currency over the last week.
 The Australian dollar also took a tumble as its central bank steered clear of rate hike talk at its latest meeting.